3lvis/DATAFilter/README.md

 ## License

-**NSManagedObject-ANDYMapChanges** is available under the MIT license.
-See the [LICENSE](https://github.com/NSElvis/NSManagedObject-ANDYMapChanges/blob/master/LICENSE.md) file for more info.
+**DATAFilter** is available under the MIT license.
+See the [LICENSE](https://github.com/NSElvis/DATAFilter/blob/master/LICENSE.md) file for more info.